How to import or move fish for human consumption to the UK.

 The vessels will need to be approved in line with food hygiene regulations by the relevant local authority and listed by the EU.

-Direct landings by NI-registered fishing vessels into NI
+Direct landings by NI-registered fishing vessels into Northern Ireland

-NI-registered vessels will only be required to meet pre-existing obligations, such as those contained within the fisheries control regulation, when landing into ports in NI until further notice.
+NI-registered vessels will only be required to meet pre-existing obligations, such as those contained within the fisheries Control Regulation, when landing into ports in Northern Ireland until further notice.
 Further discussions in the UK-EU Joint Committee will continue to take place on a range of areas covered in this guidance.

 Re-exporting fish imported from a third country

-If you import fish with a catch certificate and then re-export to the EU, you will need to complete the re export section of the catch certificate.
-This does not apply to NI to GB or NI to EU trade.
+If you import fish with a catch certificate and then re-export to the EU, you will need to complete the re-export section of the catch certificate.
+This does not apply to Northern Ireland to Great Britain or Northern Ireland to EU trade.

 Endangered fish and shellfish

-You cannot import or move European eels from the EU or NI to GB.
-This is because they’re listed in annex B of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and the EU has a ban on imports and a zero export quota because of its assessment that such trade is detrimental to the survival of the species.
+You cannot import or move European eels from the EU or Northern Ireland to Great Britain.
+This is because they’re listed in annex B of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

-For some specific trade in European eel from GB and NI, the UK CITES Scientific Authority has determined that it has been demonstrated scientifically that this trade is non-detrimental to the wild population of European eel but the evidence provided by the UK is still being considered by the relevant EU CITES body.
+For some specific trade in European eel from Great Britain and Northern Ireland, the UK CITES Scientific Authority has determined that it has been demonstrated scientifically that this trade is non-detrimental to the wild population of European eel.
+This evidence is still being considered by the EU CITES body.

 Bluefin tuna and Antarctic and Patagonian toothfish

-Direct landings, imports and exports of bluefin tuna or Antarctic and Patagonian toothfish into and from the UK (except for movements between NI and the EU) will require validated catch documents to be submitted to the importing competent authority or relevant fisheries administration, and verifications of those to take place.
-In line with the extremely limited exceptions to unfettered access for NI businesses moving goods from NI to GB where there is a specific international obligation binding on the UK, the movement of these species between GB and NI, in both directions, will also require the submission of these catch documents and verifications will be carried out as appropriate.
+Direct landings, imports and exports of bluefin Tuna or Antarctic and Patagonian toothfish into and from the UK (except for movements between Northern Ireland and the EU) will require validated catch documents.
+These must be submitted to the importing competent authority or relevant fisheries administration, to allow checks to take place.

 Ornamental fish and shellfish and aquaculture